rogerpadilla/nukak/packages/uql/README.md

 ## <a name="generate-crud-rest-api"></a>:zap: Expose CRUD REST APIs and consume it from Browser

-uql provides a [express](https://expressjs.com/) (more soon) plugin to easily generate CRUD REST APIs for your entities.
+uql do provides a [express](https://expressjs.com/) (more soon) plugin to easily generate CRUD REST APIs for your entities.

 1. Install express plugin in your server project `npm install uql-express --save` or `yarn add uql-express`
 2. Initialize the express middleware in your server code to generate CRUD REST APIs for your entities